Skip to main content

 Dr. Georgia Tsouvala is Associate Professor of Ancient History at Illinois State University.
 She received her Ph.D. from the City University of New York Graduate Center.

-In addition to publishing several chapters and articles, she is a co-author of two textbooks on Greek history and culture, both published by Oxford University Press.
+In addition to publishing several chapters and articles, she is a co-author of two books on Greek history and culture, both published by Oxford University Press.
 Her most recent co-edited volumes are The Discourse of Marriage in the Greco-Roman World (University of Wisconsin Press), and New Directions in the Study of Women in the Graeco-Roman World (Oxford University Press).

 She is Associate Editor of New Perspectives in Ancient History book series published by Brill, and a two-term President of the Association of Ancient Historians.